tbackus127/Project-Syzygy/README.md

     5: Count bits of A
     6: (unused)
     7: (unused)
-  a: Arithmetic arguments and shift amount
-    when p = 3:
-      shift amount (0-15)
-    otherwise:
-      bit 3 (MSB): Negate input A (does not overwrite contents of R6) bit 2: Negate input B (does not overwrite contents of R6) bit 1: Zero input B (does not overwrite contents of R6) bit 0 (LSB): Negate output
+  a: Negate input A (does not overwrite contents of R6)
+  b: Negate input B (does not overwrite contents of R6)
+  z: Zero input B (does not overwrite contents of R6)
+  n: Negate output
   r: Operation argument:
     when p=2: Increment result of addition
     when p=3: Shift right instead of left